-The financial statements of the City are prepared on a modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America established by the Governmental Accounting Standards Board (GASB).
+The financial statements and City budget are both prepared on a modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America established by the Governmental Accounting Standards Board (GASB).
 GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The City's policy is to include the following components in the financial statements: all funds, departments, agencies, boards, commissions, and other units for which the City is considered to be financially accountable.